savez2223/Today-Bond/README.md

-# Name Of The Site: MMB Mart
+# Name Of The Site: Today bond

 ## Features of the project:
-It's a small e-commerce website named MMB Mart.
+It's a small e-commerce website named Today bond.
 * User can see all the products and also product details,
 * In the home page user can see the new collections, the recent added 8 products data will be shown as new collections.
 * And as popular collections show the products which ratings is more than 4.6 or equal, top 8 data will be shown.